Kristina standing in front of a photo of the NSHCC with a VR headset

 Left to right: Drs.
 Mark Hancock, Kristina Llewellyn, and Neil Randall, wearing and holding VR headsets at the GI.
 Source: The Record]

-Kristina recounts a story of a visitor from another university who was shocked by the interdisciplinarity of the project.
-He was not convinced that it was possible to get computer scientists, engineers, legal scholars, education experts, theatre scholars, artists, teachers, community activists etc. to all work together on a project when they all have such different motivations and expectations to fulfil within their careers and lives.
+In the early days of the DOHR project, there was an academic from another institution vising the GI who was not at all convinced that it was possible to get computer scientists, engineers, legal scholars, education experts, theater scholars, artists, teachers, community activists etc. to all work together on a project as they have such different motivations and expectations to fulfill within their careers.

 We’ve had opportunities to bring the former residents' stories everywhere, from international art exhibitions to digital humanities and HCI conferences to pedagogical journals, and we’re very excited to see the permanent VR exhibition installed at the Black Cultural Centre.